 It is important to have an established rapport with your expert.
 The expert should initially be approached on a preliminary basis and their opinion sought on an informal basis.
 The expert

 can be asked to assess your client and their combined opinion sought on both questions of liability and quantum.
 This exercise may save time and significant costs in the long run.
-The haphazard approach adopted by some legal practitioners where experts are delivered a brief and then given free reign with a written opinion is incongruous.
+The haphazard approach adopted by some legal practitioners where experts are delivered a brief and then given free rein with a written opinion is incongruous.
 This applies particularly in smaller

 claims where cost considerations are paramount to your client’s net result.
 It is also vital that your experts are armed with all the relevant information.
 A comprehensive client statement is usually the key to the list of assumptions provided to the expert and can result in the case’s quantum leap.